Become an Orientation Leader 2016 - Fairmont State University

 - A great addition to your resume

-- GROUP INTERVIEW: You’ll be asked to schedule a ‘Round 1 Group Interview’ (Two options exist: Wednesday, March 4 4:00pm - 5:00pm or Thursday, March 5 4:00pm - 5:00pm).
+- GROUP INTERVIEW: You’ll be asked to schedule a ‘Round 1 Group Interview’ (Two options exist: Wednesday, March 2 from 4:00pm - 5:00pm or Thursday, March 3 from 4:00pm - 5:00pm.
 Round 2 Interviews may or may not be required, based on the selection committee’s decision.

 In order to apply, please fill out the application form below and click ‘submit’.

 All items marked with a red *are required.